 As a cyclist, you are supposed to be given equal access to the road, and the same courtesy drivers extend to other drivers.
 Theoretically, if you have the right of way, it should be given to you.
 Practically, as a smaller vehicle, you should pay attention to what is going on around you and be alert to drivers who may not see you or are intentionally trying to harm you, because unfortunately, that does occur.
 If you’ve suffered such an accident, do contact us immediately.

 If you are making a left turn, you must move into the center of the roadway.
-Obey all traffic signals and pay attention to anyone who may have the green light in the opposite direction (approaching in front of you), or who may be running the red light in the direction of your turn (approaching on your right).
+Obey all traffic signals and pay attention to anyone who may have the green light in the opposite direction (approaching in front of you).
+Watch out for those who may be running the red light in the direction of your turn (approaching on your right).

 Left-turn accidents are especially hazardous because you must place yourself in the center of the intersection.
 Even in the best of conditions, bikes are hard to see.
 If there is a median, stay close to the curb, and turn with the signal if there is one.
 If there is no left-turn arrow, do not attempt to cross on the yellow since people tend to run that light.